nicobou/shmdata/doc/CODING.md

 * a function call’s arguments will either be all on the same line or will have one line each.
 * a function declaration’s or function definition’s parameters will either all be on the same line or will have one line each.

+For python code, we use PEP8 style guide with maximum line length set to 120.

 In switcher, you may find not compliant code, but newly introduced code must follow this guide.
 Note that you may find configuration file for your editor [here](https://github.com/google/styleguide).

-It is possible to let git ensure that you are conforming to the standards by using pre-commit hooks and clang-format:
+It is possible to let git ensure that you are conforming to the standards by using pre-commit hooks and clang-format and autopep8:
 ```
-sudo apt-get install clang-format
+sudo apt-get install clang-format python-autopep8

 #Then in switcher's .git folder:
 rm -rf hooks && ln -s ../.hooks hooks